-SGC's Racial Equity Action Plan (2019), approved by the Council, outlines actions SGC will take to achieve racial equity in its organization, operations, programs, and policies.
+SGC's Racial Equity Action Plan (2021), approved by the Council, establishes SGC's vision for racial equity as "All people in California live in healthy, thriving, and resilient communities regardless of race."
+The REAP also outlines actions SGC will take to achieve racial equity in its organization, operations, programs, and policies.
 It directs SGC staff to develop requirements for racial equity priority topics in each of its programs.

 The Legislature "recognizes the importance of investing in the long-term prosperity of our food and farming system, starting with our farmers" and that:

-- (2) Farmers of color have historically not had equitable access to land and other resources necessary to conduct farming in California, and that legacy of prejudice persists. - (3) Female farmers represent less than a quarter of all farmers in the state.
-Only 2 percent of California farmers are women of color, according to the United States Department of Agriculture Census of Agriculture. - (4) Socially disadvantaged farmers and ranchers tend to farm fewer acres but have a greater diversity of crops in California. - (5) According to the United States Department of Agriculture Census of Agriculture, on average, socially disadvantaged farmers and ranchers in California receive less in federal payments than their White counterparts and also earn less. - (6) Despite the barriers, an increasing number of socially disadvantaged farmers and ranchers are attempting to farm throughout California, across rural and urban settings. - (7) Existing federal agricultural policies have failed to provide sufficient and appropriate technical assistance and financial support, including farmer cooperative creation, for socially disadvantaged farmers and ranchers.
+(2) Farmers of color have historically not had equitable access to land and other resources necessary to conduct farming in California, and that legacy of prejudice persists.

+(3) Female farmers represent less than a quarter of all farmers in the state.
+Only 2 percent of California farmers are women of color, according to the United States Department of Agriculture Census of Agriculture.

+(4) Socially disadvantaged farmers and ranchers tend to farm fewer acres but have a greater diversity of crops in California.

+(5) According to the United States Department of Agriculture Census of Agriculture, on average, socially disadvantaged farmers and ranchers in California receive less in federal payments than their White counterparts and also earn less.

+(6) Despite the barriers, an increasing number of socially disadvantaged farmers and ranchers are attempting to farm throughout California, across rural and urban settings.

+(7) Existing federal agricultural policies have failed to provide sufficient and appropriate technical assistance and financial support, including farmer cooperative creation, for socially disadvantaged farmers and ranchers.